 Traveling With Diabetes

-If you are overseas and a diabetic emergency occurs and you do not know where to go, try to reach the American consulate, the Red Cross, or a local medical school.
-Learn certain phrases in the local language such as "I need help" or "I have diabetes, where is the hospital?" or "I need sugar."
+If you have a diabetic emergency while you're overseas and you don't know where to go, try the American consulate, the Red Cross, or a local medical school.

-Because the prescription laws may be very different in foreign countries, the American Diabetes Association (ADA) recommends that you write for a list of International Diabetes Federation groups.
-Write to: IDF, 166 Chaussee de La Hulpe, B-1170 Brussels, Belgium (www.idf.org).
+Prescription laws may be different in foreign countries.
+The American Diabetes Association (ADA) recommends getting a list of International Diabetes Federation groups from www.idf.org.

-According to the ADA, you can get a list of English-speaking foreign doctors from the International Association for Medical Assistance to Travelers (IAMAT), 1623 Military Road, #279, Niagara Falls, NY 14304 (www.iamat.org).
-IAMAT can be reached at 716-754 4883.
+Get a list of English-speaking foreign doctors from the International Association for Medical Assistance to Travelers, www.iamat.org or 716-754 4883.